 A lot can happen after a DUI.
 Your life will get stressful.
-Your girlfriend might dump you.
+Your family and relationship status may change.
 And your car insurance rates will probably skyrocket.
 Your insurance company could even cancel your coverage when it comes time to renew your policy.
-And as AOL Finance reported, a DUI can impact your employment in many ways, but you can take positive steps to overcome this mistake.
+A DUI can impact your employment in many ways, but you can take positive steps to overcome this mistake.
 Here are 9 ways a DUI may affect your employment chances.

-Being arrested for DUI entails taking using sick and vacation days to cover imprisonment, court appearances, and mandatory alcohol treatment.
+Being arrested for DUI usually means using sick and vacation days to cover imprisonment, court appearances, and mandatory alcohol treatment.
 You may also have to explain why you need so much time off from work, which could be damaging.

 Even if your license isn’t suspended, your car insurance company may drop you because a DUI conviction makes you a riskier driver who needs high-risk car insurance.
 If you drive a company vehicle or construction equipment, your employer may fire you rather than lose its own coverage or pay more for insurance just to keep you on payroll.
 You may be helpful, professional, and personable, but you’re also replaceable.

-Doctors, nurses, lawyers, and other professionals are often required to tell their licensing agency that they were arrested for DUI.
+Doctors, nurses, lawyers, and other professionals are often required to tell their licensing agency that they were convicted of DUI.
 Rules vary from state to state and agency to agency, but one thing is for sure: if you lose your license, you lose your livelihood.

-A DUI remains on your commercial driving record for 55 years.
+In some states, a DUI remains on your commercial driving record for 55 years.
 In others, it’s a life-long tarnish.
 Whether you’re 21 or 51, your commercial driving career is probably over.

 If you lost your commercial driver’s license and you’re thinking about going back to school to pursue a new career, be aware that colleges and universities may ask about criminal convictions.
 A DUI may even affect your ability to apply for financial aid.
 Some providers may ask you to prove that you’ve gone through a treatment program.